Volts and other electrical terms

 Volt is a term invented in 1861 as a unit of electromotive force.

-Coulomb was defined in 1881 as the unit of charge, and the Amp as the unit of current (i.e. charge movement per second).
+Amp was defined in 1881 as the unit of current (i.e. charge movement per second), and the Coulomb as the unit of charge.

 So, Voltage is measured in volts, current is measured in amps and resistance is measured in ohms.